 To depict the estimation results, we follow the literature (see Kleven et al. 2019b) and calculate the relative motherhood penalty at every event time (t) separately for each group (g).
-This penalty is defined as the ratio of the estimated coefficient α_t over the predicted outcome at time t when omitting the contribution of the event indicator.10 It provides the relative difference in the outcome at time t versus the value observed in month 6 prior to birth as a percentage of the counterfactual outcome absent children.
+This penalty is defined as the ratio of the estimated coefficient $\alpha_t$ over the predicted outcome at time t when omitting the contribution of the event indicator.
+It provides the relative difference in the outcome at time t versus the value observed in month 6 prior to birth as a percentage of the counterfactual outcome absent children.
+Intuitively, we compare long-run motherhood penalties for observationally similar mothers with and without Minijobs.